nokotamustang/PersonalPortfolio/README.md

-`Celebrating 14 years of Software Engineering and Computer Science`
+`Celebrating 14 years of Software Engineering and Computer Vision`

-I'm a life long student of Software Engineering and Computer Science.
 I have worked on various projects, both personal and professional, and have gained a lot of experience in the field.
-I have worked with different programming languages, frameworks, and tools, and have developed a deep understanding of the software development process.

-In this repository, I have compiled some of my best work.
 These projects showcase my skills and expertise in software engineering and computer science.

 ## Nokota Mustang - Financial Data and Machine Learning - Freelance - 2024 to ongoing